-Siena Gold advises individuals and the family offices, trustees and financial institutions representing them on personal asset holding structures, cross-border tax, succession planning, family governance, and philanthropy.
+Siena Gold advises individuals and family offices, trustees and financial institutions representing them on wealth and succession planning, family governance, philanthropy and cross-border tax advice.

 Siena won the UK Rising Star of the year award in the Chambers High Net Worth Awards 2021.
 The judges noted she “continues to establish herself as one of the London market’s leading private wealth lawyers” with their sources saying she is “absolutely one to watch; she is really fantastic.”